ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 and Aggregators have an inconsistent view of the the task configuration, then aggregation of reports will fail.
 This is guaranteed by the binding of the task ID (derived from the task configuration) to report shares provided by HPKE encryption.
-Furthermore, the presence of `task_prov` extension type in the report share means Aggregators that do not recognize Taskprov extension must abort with `invalidMessage`, as described in ({{Section 4.4.3 of !DAP}}).
-This prevents a malicious Leader from provisioning a modified task in Helper with other means, which can lead to compromised privacy guarantee in aggregation results.
+Furthermore, the presence of `taskprov` extension type in the report share means Aggregators that do not recognize Taskprov extension must abort with `invalidMessage`, as described in ({{Section 4.4.3 of !DAP}}).
+This prevents a malicious Author from provisioning a modified task to each party with other means, which can lead to compromised privacy guarantee in aggregate result.

 > OPEN ISSUE: What if the Collector and Aggregators don't agree on the task
 > configuration?
 Decryption should fail.